Onpage SEO overdose – Are you making this serious mistake?

 The opposite effect of optimizing Onpage SEO overdose?

-Over-optimized also leads to poor user experience.
+Over-optimized also leads to a poor user experience.
 Your text will no longer be easy to read and interesting if you add too many keywords.

 A text that is full of links is also not attractive.
 If your visitors feel uncomfortable, they will not want to make a purchase or return to your site.
 That means excessive Onpage SEO will receive less attention from social media.